Evolution of the transitional millisecond pulsar PSR J1023+0038 from Aqueye+ and NICER observations: Results

 We report in Table \ref{tab:timing_sol_2021_e_2025} the timing solution for the January 2021 run.

-We show the total pulsed profile of the source in Figure \ref{fig:profile_final_2021}.
+We show the total pulsed profile of the source in Fig. \ref{fig:profile_final_2021}.

-The timing analysis for the 2022 \textit{Aqueye+} run is reported in \cite{illiano2023investigating}.
-For the January and December 2023 data set, the number of nights is not sufficient to perform an analysis similar to that described above; hence, we corrected the data for the binary motion and folded them with the rotational period extrapolated from the accurate timing solution in \cite{burtovoi2020spin} (values reported in Table \ref{tab:tab_tasc_values}), which differs from the spin period of 2018 by only $4.4\times 10^{-13}$ s.
-We performed the fit with equation (\ref{two_harmonically_related_sinusoid}) and we show the final folded profile in Figures \ref{fig:total_profile_dic_2023_ottico} and \ref{fig:shifts_dec_jan}.
+The timing analysis for the 2022 Aqueye+ run is reported in \cite{illiano2023investigating}.
+For the January and December 2023 dataset, the number of nights is not sufficient to perform an analysis similar to that described above; hence, we corrected the data for the binary motion and folded them with the rotational period extrapolated from the accurate timing solution in \citet[values are reported in our Table \ref{tab:tab_tasc_values}]{burtovoi2020spin}, which differs from the spin period of 2018 by only $4.4\times 10^{-13}$ s.
+We performed the fit with Eq. \ref{two_harmonically_related_sinusoid} and show the final folded profile in Figs. \ref{fig:total_profile_dic_2023_ottico} and \ref{fig:shifts_dec_jan}.

-\subsection{Time delay between Optical and X-ray data}
+\subsection{Time delay between optical and X-ray data}

-We measured the delay between the time of arrival of the X-ray and optical pulses, using the \textit{Aqueye+} and \textit{NICER} data of January 2023 (Tables \ref{tab:oss_2021_info} and \ref{tab:nicer_obs}).
-We used the simultaneous \textit{NICER} observation of January 21st to perform an epoch folding search to find the value of the \tasc offset (using only acquisitions when the source was in the high mode for $70-80\%$ of the time).
-We found an offset of $80.25 \pm 0.89$ s (computed taking as reference value the \tasc of \cite{ambrosino2017optical}).
-The offset is compatible within uncertainties with that found from the optical data (Table \ref{tab:tab_tasc_values}).
-We corrected for binary motion both the X-ray and optical data sets (considering only the optical observations within the X-ray high-mode window) with the \tasc offset of the X-ray data ($80.25$ s), which have a higher root mean square pulse amplitude of the signal.
-We also performed an epoch folding search using all the \textit{NICER} observations reported in Table \ref{tab:nicer_obs}, to find the \tasc offset for January and December 2023, obtaining $80.43 \pm 0.92\,\,\rm{s}$ and $96.86 \pm 1.13 \,\,\rm{s}$, respectively, consistent with the optical data (see Figure \ref{fig:tasc_during_epochs}).
+We measured the delay between the time of arrival of the X-ray and optical pulses using the Aqueye+ and NICER data of January 2023 (Tables \ref{tab:oss_2021_info} and \ref{tab:nicer_obs}).
+We used the simultaneous NICER observation of January 21 to perform an epoch folding search to find the value of the \tasc\ offset (using only acquisitions when the source was in the high mode for $70-80\%$ of the time).
+We found an offset of $80.25 \pm 0.89$ s (computed taking the \tasc \ from \citealt{ambrosino2017optical} as the reference value).
+The offset is compatible within the uncertainties with that found from the optical data (Table \ref{tab:tab_tasc_values}).
+We corrected both the X-ray and optical datasets for binary motion (considering only the optical observations within the X-ray high-mode window) with the \tasc\ offset of the X-ray data ($80.25$ s), the signals of which have a higher root mean square pulse amplitude.
+We also performed an epoch folding search using all the NICER observations reported in Table \ref{tab:nicer_obs} to find the \tasc\ offset for January and December 2023; we obtained $80.43 \pm 0.92\,\,\rm{s}$ and $96.86 \pm 1.13 \,\,\rm{s}$, respectively, which are consistent with the optical data (see Fig. \ref{fig:tasc_during_epochs}).